 About the park: Coleman Park currently houses the Switchbacks and Vibes sports teams and allows for sporting activities and events.

-Planned Improvements: This funding will give the community the opportunity to help plan this 54-acre community park on the northeast part of the city off Tutt Avenue and Barnes Road.
-The master plan effort is expected to begin in the fall of 2021.
+Planned Improvements: This funding will give the community the opportunity to help plan this 70-acre community park in the eastern part of the city off Tutt Boulevard and Barnes Road.
+The master plan effort is underway with outreach opportunities starting in approximately May 2022.
+Visit ColoradoSprings.gov/colemanpark for details.